Graduate school is an investment in your future. But it can also be a major financial commitment.

 Types of federal student loans for graduate students

 You have two main options for federal student loans while in graduate school:

 - Federal Direct Unsubsidized Loans

 Federal Direct Unsubsidized Loans have lower interest rates and fees than PLUS loans.
 These loans also have a six-month grace period after graduation where you don’t need to make a payment.
 This can help you during a job hunt.

 There’s a limit to the amount you can borrow with a Federal Direct Unsubsidized Loan.
 Each year, you can borrow a maximum of $20,500.
 In total, you may not exceed more than $138,500 as a graduate student.
 This aggregate limit includes your undergraduate student loans.

 Because of this limit, many students opt for Graduate PLUS Loans.
 The maximum you can borrow is the cost of attendance minus other financial aid you receive.
-You must be enrolled at least half-time in school.
+You must be enrolled at least half-time in school to qualify.
 If you have shaky credit, you can also add a cosigner to a Grad PLUS Loan.

 How do private student loans work for graduate school?